 Possession Of Marijuana And A Controlled Substance

-The client was driving home from a friend’s house and was stopped for failure to signal.
-During the stop, the officer requested to search the vehicle because of what appeared to be Marijuana on a tray in the front passenger seat.
-The client consented to the search which uncovered Marijuana and a bottle that was believed to have been liquid codeine.
-The client was arrested for both items and taken to Collin County jail.
-After reviewing the discovery it became apparent that there was no legitimate reason for the stop and the decision was made to file a motion to suppress all the evidence which resulted from the unconstitutional stop.
-At the motion to suppress hearing the court heard testimony and granted the motion which excluded all evidence acquired by the officer inadmissible at trial.
-Without any evidence, the state was forced to dismiss all charges and the client is now eligible to have the arrest and charges expunged from his record.
+Motion to suppress granted; case dismissed: The client was driving home from a friend’s house and was stopped for failure to signal.
+During the stop, the officer requested to search the vehicle because of what appeared to be marijuana on a tray in the front passenger seat.
+The client consented to the search, which uncovered marijuana and a bottle that was believed to have been liquid codeine.
+The client was arrested for both items and taken to the Collin County jail.
+After reviewing the discovery, it became apparent that there was no legitimate reason for the stop and the decision was made to file a motion to suppress all the evidence obtained during the unconstitutional stop.
+At the motion to suppress hearing, the court heard testimony and granted the motion, which excluded all evidence acquired by the officer inadmissible at trial.
+Without any evidence, the state was forced to dismiss all charges, and the client is now eligible to have the arrest and charges expunged from his record.

 Violation Of A Protective Order

-Client was arrested for Violation of a Protective Order after being arrested by officers for an unrelated driving offense.
+Jury trial; not guilty: Client was arrested for violation of a protective order after being arrested by officers for an unrelated driving offense.
 At the time of this arrest, he was borrowing a friend’s car to run a few errands.
 Approximately a year prior to this arrest, a default protective order had been granted against this client.
 A provision in that protective order made it a crime to possess a firearm.
 During an inventory search of the vehicle, a semi-automatic rifle was uncovered in the trunk of the vehicle.
 The client made the decision to have a jury trial.
 After deliberations, the jury returned a verdict of not guilty.

-Client was driving home from a birthday party when pulled over for failure to signal a lane change.
-The client was subsequently arrested for Driving While Intoxicated.
-The breath test taken at the police station alleged that my client’s BAC was .112.
-After pointing out some significant weaknesses in the case based on evidence in the video and officer’s report, the prosecution agreed to offer a reduction to obstruction of a passageway and allowed my client the opportunity to have the case dismissed after successfully completed deferred adjudication probation.
+Reduction to obstruction with deferred adjudication: Client was driving home from a birthday party when pulled over for failure to signal a lane change.
+The client was subsequently arrested for driving while intoxicated (DWI).
+The breath test taken at the police station alleged that my client’s BAC was .112%.
+After we pointed out some significant weaknesses in the case based on evidence in the video and the officer’s report, the prosecution agreed to offer a reduction to obstruction of a passageway and allowed our client the opportunity to have the case dismissed after successfully completing deferred adjudication probation.

-Client pulled over on a major highway for speeding and missing tail light and was subsequently arrested for DWI second after the officer saw two open containers of beer in the cup holders.
-At the Administrative License Revocation (ALR) hearing we successfully argued that DPS could not establish my client’s alcohol concentration at the time he was operating his vehicle.
-The Judge found our argument persuasive and denied the request by DPS to suspend my clients driver’s license.
+Denial of a Department of Public Safety (DPS) petition to suspend driver’s license: Client pulled over on a major highway for speeding and a missing tail light and was subsequently arrested for a second DWI after the officer saw two open containers of beer in the cup holders.
+At the administrative license revocation (ALR) hearing, we successfully argued that DPS could not establish my client’s alcohol concentration at the time he was operating his vehicle.
+The judge found our argument persuasive and denied the request by DPS to suspend our client’s driver’s license.